 Financial Services Industry embracing distributed ledger technology and actively advocating its adoption every day.
 And why not?
 Blockchain has shown significant potential, thus the financial institutions considering blockchain that could help them for considerable savings in infrastructure, transaction and administrative costs.
 Let’s explore What can Blockchain Technology do in Financial Service?

 Blockchain’s potential is abundance.
-It’s ability to store data in a ledger, with extra security and decentralization nature denotes limitless blockchain application.
+It’s an ability to store data in a ledger, with extra security and decentralization nature denotes limitless blockchain application.
 You get an insight of blockchain financial services use-case, here are several examples of blockchain application in cross-industries:

 “Financial services are the economic services provided by the finance industry, which encompasses a broad range of businesses that manage money, including credit unions, banks, credit card companies, insurance companies, accountancy companies, consumer-finance companies, stock brokerages, investment funds, individual managers and some government-sponsored enterprises.”
 This is how Wikipedia described Financial-Services.

-Adoption of blockchain will impact almost every area of the financial industry.
+Adoption of blockchain development services will impact almost every area of the financial industry.
 Blockchain is assumed to provide every party in the network access to the same ‘source of truth.’
 However, it is private and permission blockchains, which is where the future of technology lies.
 In this series we describe five blockchain technology use-case in financial services:

 1. Improve Online Identity Management: When identity management is moved to blockchain, users will be allowed to define how they would identify themselves and with whom their identity has partaken.
 However, users will still require to register their identity on the network developed using blockchain, but once it’s done, a new registration not required for every service provider every time if service providers are also connected to the same network.
 Once is enough.